thehimalayanleo/thehimalayanleo.github.io/index.md

 * December 2022: Updated blog with most recommended workflow tools.

 * November 2022: Time for some open-source.
 Started contributing to Hugging Face's Gradio and Diffusers libraries.
 Working with The Anvil (at Purdue) to generate team-matching algorithms using Natural Language algorithms.
-Demo coming soon!

 * August 2022: Completed my internship at Meta working on Federated Semi-Supervised Learning (vision) algorithms.